BugSplat-Git/python-crash-upload/README.md

 pip install -r requirements.txt
 ```

-Invoke `upload.py` as follows, being sure to replace database, application, version, and file.dmp with values specific to your [BugSplat](https://bugsplat.com) configuration:
+Invoke `upload.py` as follows, being sure to replace `database`, `application`, `version`, and `file.dmp` with values specific to your [BugSplat](https://bugsplat.com) configuration:

 ```bash
 python upload.py database application version ./file.dmp
 ```

+Be sure to wait at least 1 second between requests to avoid triggering a 429 error (too many requests).

 Thanks for using BugSplat ❤️